kalipassos/kalipassos/README.md

 ```py
 from brazil import Kallyne
 ```
-💡 investment intern.
+💹 investment intern;

-🌱 software engineering student, passionate about data and design.
+🌱 software engineering student;

+🎨 passionate about design!

-📫 you can find me at [LinkedIn](https://linkedin.com/in/kallyne) if you want to chat!
+📫 i'm at [`linkedin`](https://www.linkedin.com/in/kallyne/) if you want to chat :)